pytorch/torchtune/docs/source/examples/qlora_finetune.rst

 `QLoRA <https://arxiv.org/abs/2305.14314>`_ builds on top of `LoRA <https://arxiv.org/abs/2106.09685>`_ to enable further memory savings.
 In LoRA, model parameters can be thought of as existing in two partitions: adapters, which are low-rank matrices added to different layers of a neural network, and base model parameters, which are parameters that are part of the original model.
-In vanilla LoRA style training, both these parameters are held in the same precision (typically fp32 or bf16), and therefore activations and intermediate gradients computed are in fp32/bf16.
+In vanilla LoRA-style training, both these parameters are held in the same precision (typically fp32 or bf16), and therefore activations and intermediate gradients computed are in fp32/bf16.

 QLoRA further quantizes the base model parameters into a bespoke 4-bit NormalFloat (NF4) data type, resulting in 4-8x less parameter memory usage while